Pranav Mistry: Innovations

 Mistry is best known for his work on SixthSense.
-Some of his other works include Mouseless, an invisible computer mouse; Sparsh, a novel way to copy-paste data between digital devices; Quickies, intelligent sticky notes; Blinkbot, a blink controlled robot.
+Among some of his other works, he has also invented Mouseless – an invisible computer mouse; Sparsh – a novel way to copy-paste data between digital devices; Quickies – intelligent sticky notes that can be searched, located and can send reminders and messages; Blinkbot - a gaze and blink controlled robot; a pen that can draw in 3D and a public map that can act as Google of physical world.
 He has also contributed in the development of Samsung's NEON.

 Recognition

 Pranav's research on SixthSense earned him the 2009 Invention Award.
 He was also named on MIT's Technology Review as one of the top 35 innovators in the world.
 In 2010, He was named on Creativity Magazine's Creativity 50.
 Chris Anderson has referred Mistry as "one of the best inventors in the world".
 Mistry has also been listed in "15 Asian Scientists to Watch", by Asian Scientist Magazine.
 He has also received recognition from GQ India, listing him as one of the most powerful digital Indians, and India Today, listing him as one of the "37 Indians of Tomorrow".

 He was honoured as Young Global Leader 2013, by WEF.